pavelm14/PyPhyloGenomics_ms/MS.md

 in techniques for DNA sequencing [@loman2012].
-The sequencing output of NGS technology is around 30 gigabases of DNA in one single run [@reis2009] while the traditional Sanger method [@sanger1977] allows sequencing only \~1,000 bp per specimen in the old capillary-based technology.
+The sequencing output of NGS technology is around 30 gigabases of DNA in one single run [@reis2009] while the traditional Sanger method [@sanger1977] allows sequencing only \~1,000 bp per specimen in the capillary-based electrophoresis.
 This higher yield is achieved by using massive parallel sequencing of PCR products based on DNA synthesis using micron-scale beads on planar substrates (a microchip) [@shendure2008].